-- 20. If we cannot complete our investigation within the prescribed six-week period, we may extend the suspension.
-In this case, the extended suspension should not be for a continuous period exceeding 12 weeks in total, unless one of the following situations applies: - we decide to cancel the provider's registration, either by notice or by an emergency application to a magistrate - we are unable to complete our investigation for reasons beyond our control, for example where we are not the lead investigating agency. - 21.
+- 20. If we cannot complete our assessment within the prescribed six-week period, we may extend the suspension.
+In this case, the extended suspension should not be for a continuous period exceeding 12 weeks in total, unless one of the following situations applies: - we decide to cancel the provider's registration, either by notice or by an emergency application to a magistrate - we are unable to complete our assessment for reasons beyond our control, for example where we are not the lead agency looking into the matter. - 21.
 In these cases, we may extend the suspension beyond 12 weeks.